codingwithnsh/RoboticHand/README.md

 The **Voice-Controlled Robotic Hand** is a functional robotic prototype that responds to user voice commands to simulate various hand movements.
 Built using microcontroller-based hardware, servo motors, and speech recognition software, it demonstrates the integration of mechanical systems with artificial intelligence.

+> ⚠️ **Note:** Due to security reasons involving proprietary APIs and machine learning services, the source code is not shared in this repository.

+---

 ## 🔧 Features

 - Accepts voice commands such as "open hand", "close hand", "point", and more